reviewing pull requests: challenging what we'll regret later

 reviewing pull requests isn’t about perfection. it’s about avoiding future headaches.

-fix things, don’t workshop them to death. when bugs happen, write a regression test and fix it. endless post-mortems are procrastination dressed up as productivity.
+fix things, don’t workshop them to death. when bugs happen, write a regression test and fix it. endless post-mortems are procrastination dressed as productivity.

-complexity is evil. kill it. if you had to stop and think, others will too. simplify or comment. complexity piles up until it suffocates your project.
+complexity is evil. kill it. if you had to stop and think, others will too. simplify or comment.

 ask the big question: what will future us hate about this?